Republic of the Congo: Geography

+Biodiversity

-Government
+Government and politics

-The government of the Republic is a semi-presidential system with an elected president who appoints the Council of Ministers, or Cabinet.
-The council, including the Prime Minister, is selected from the elected representatives in Parliament.
-Since the 1990s, the country has had a multi-party political system which is dominated by President Denis Sassou Nguesso.
+The government of the republic is a semi-presidential system with an elected president who appoints the Council of Ministers, or Cabinet.
+The council, including the prime minister, is selected from the elected representatives in Parliament.
+Since the 1990s, the country has had a multi-party political system that is dominated by President Denis Sassou Nguesso.
 Sassou Nguesso is backed by his own Congolese Labour Party (Parti Congolais du Travail) as well as a range of smaller parties.

 Sassou's regime has seen corruption revelations, with attempts to censor them.
 One French investigation found over 110 bank accounts and dozens of "lavish properties" in France.
 Sassou denounced embezzlement investigations as "racist" and "colonial".
 Denis Christel Sassou-Nguesso, son of Denis Sassou Nguesso, has been named in association with the Panama Papers.

 On 27 March 2015, Sassou Nguesso announced that his government would hold a referendum on changing the country's 2002 constitution to allow him to run for a third consecutive term in office.
 On 25 October, the government held a referendum on allowing Sassou Nguesso to run in the next election.
 The government claimed that the proposal was approved by 92% of voters, with 72% of eligible voters participating.
 The opposition who boycotted the referendum said that the government's statistics were false and the vote was a fake one.
 The election raised questions and was accompanied by civil unrest and police shootings of protesters; at least 18 people were killed by security forces during opposition rallies leading up to the referendum held in October.

 Administrative divisions

-It is divided into 12 départements (departments).
+The republic has been divided into 15 departments since the adoption of the corresponding laws in October 2024.
 Departments are divided into communes and districts.